batmanlab/MICCAI-2023-Route-interpret-repeat-CXRs/README.md

 ## Finetune for Stanford-CXR

+### (a) Finetuned checkpoints of Stanford-CXR

+Refer to the [link](https://drive.google.com/drive/u/1/folders/13rO09zBKiZwni7fksk74b9rav_sriXY3) for the finetuned BB of Stanford-CXR.

-### (a) Generating dataset for Semi-supervised learning (SSL)
+### (b) Generating dataset for Semi-supervised learning (SSL)

-As mentioned in the Algorithm 1, we need to generate the concepts for Stanford CXR using Semi-supervised learning (SSL), as Stanford-CXR does not have any concept annotations or radiological reports associated to it.
-Also, to prove MoIE-CXR's efficiency, we use a subset of training data of Stanford CXR.
-Refer to the [link](https://drive.google.com/drive/u/1/folders/1Kzt3WQPqbei2407wpqOUYOCYubeQETcK) to get csvs with details of the subset of 5000, 11000, 15000, 20000 and 30000 training samples of Stanford CXR and place it in the directory `Path/out/stanford_cxr/BB/lr_0.01_epochs_5_loss_CE/densenet121/<disease>`.
-For example, to get the details of 15000 training samples of cardiomegaly of Stanford CXR, place the `master_tot_15000.csv` file in the directory `Path/out/stanford_cxr/BB/lr_0.01_epochs_5_loss_CE/densenet121/cardiomegaly`.
-Now the `lr` and the `epoch` in the path is the learning rate and epoch at which the BB for Stanford CXR has been trained.
+As mentioned in the Algorithm 1, we need to generate the concepts for Stanford-CXR using Semi-supervised learning (SSL), as Stanford-CXR does not have any concept annotations or radiological reports associated to it.
+Also, to prove MoIE-CXR's efficiency, we use a subset of training data of Stanford-CXR.
+Refer to the [link](https://drive.google.com/drive/u/1/folders/1Kzt3WQPqbei2407wpqOUYOCYubeQETcK) to get csvs with details of the subset of 5000, 11000, 15000, 20000 and 30000 training samples of Stanford-CXR and place it in the directory `Path/out/stanford_cxr/BB/lr_0.01_epochs_5_loss_CE/densenet121/<disease>`.
+For example, to get the details of 15000 training samples of cardiomegaly of Stanford-CXR, place the `master_tot_15000.csv` file in the directory `Path/out/stanford_cxr/BB/lr_0.01_epochs_5_loss_CE/densenet121/cardiomegaly`.
+Now the `lr` and the `epoch` in the path is the learning rate and epoch at which the BB for Stanford-CXR has been trained.
 You can get it from the 1st command of each script in the folder [`./src/scripts/scripts_stanford_cxr`](./src/scripts/scripts_stanford_cxr).

-If you want to generate the csvs with the samples of Stanford-CXR, use the command to generate and save the details of 30000 samples from the training data of Stanford CXR:
+If you want to generate the csvs with the samples of Stanford-CXR, use the command to generate and save the details of 30000 samples from the training data of Stanford-CXR:

 ```
 python .src/codebase/prepare_df_SSL_main.py \